andreipfeiffer/css-in-js/README.md

 ### Stitches

 Very young solution, built and maintained by Modulz, very close to stable v1 release (as of Jan 13th 2021), is probably the most solid, modern and well-thought-out solution.
 The experience is just great, full TS support, a lot of other useful features baked in the lib.
 It identifies as "light-weight", but at 8KB it's debatable.
 Without a doubt, they took the best features from all other solutions and put them together for an awesome development experience.
+The documentation is exactly what you'd expect, no more, no less information (maybe missing the search feature).

 - 🟠 it doesn't handle dynamic styles (can use built-in `variants` based on predefined types, or styles created inside the component to get access to the `props`, or inline styles for user defined styles)
 - 🟠 bundles nested styles even if they are not used in component